Industrial Revolution 3 Patchset for 2.0 (Unofficial IR3)

 Transportation Logistics Environment Mining Fluids Manufacturing Power

-i [LSA Suggestion] Air pipe changes.
+i [Third-party add-on] Air pipe changes.

-(updated 20 days ago)
+(updated a month ago)

 Hello again!
 Ok so I have a few suggestions regarding air pipes.
 Here’s my pitch: